ceejbot/registry-design-patterns/slides.md

 - complexity
 - complete overhaul of the way things are often structured
-- they're often really slow (the fast one is Kafka & it's the JVM)
+- they're often slow

+^ The fast one is Kafka & it's weird & requires the JVM.

 ---

 The registry is moving toward message queues behind the scenes.

 Slowly.

+---

+# [fit] none of these patterns are wrong
+# [fit] none of these patterns are right

+---

+# [fit] it's tradeoffs
+# [fit] all the way down

+---

 ---